Our selection process

 Once interviews have concluded, the panel will select a preferred candidate.

 It is usual practice for the recruiting manager to call the preferred candidate in the first instance.

 If you accept the offer of employment, we’ll ask you for a start date so we can prepare the paperwork and send you an offer of employment.

 The offer is made subject to satisfactory references, occupational health clearance and the right to work in the UK.

 There may be other conditions.
 These are set out in the offer letter.

 Travel and subsistence expenses

-If you are a successful candidate, you’ll be reimbursed soon after you've taken up your appointment.
-If an offer of appointment is rejected, we only pay claims in exceptional circumstances.
+If you are the successful candidate, you’ll be reimbursed soon after you take up your appointment.
+If an offer of appointment is rejected, we will only pay claims in exceptional circumstances.